heathack-org/HeatHack-Guide/technical-data/thermal.md

 Your heating controls might already log room temperature for you.

 Relative humidity readings are also useful if you have any concerns about damp or dryness in your building.
 That might be because you want to be sure the conditions are right for people, or it might be because you want to safeguard the building or its contents.
 This is less important than recording temperature because if it's too damp or too dry for the people in the building, it should be obvious.
-However, if you are a church with a pipe organ or other sensitive furnishings, or a building with unfrequented spaces that you think might be damp, it's useful to have a device capable of monitoring relative humidity so you can use it for this some of the time.
+However, if you are a church with a pipe organ or other sensitive furnishings, or a building with unfrequented spaces that you think might be damp, it's useful to have a device capable of monitoring relative humidity (RH) so you can use it for this some of the time.
 It's difficult to measure relative humidity accurately so you should treat the readings as approximate.

 ::::{grid} 1 1 1 2
 :gutter: 2